 A person can usually tell when they are intoxicated, but it may be challenging to spot the signs in others.

-To gauge another person's level of intoxication, you should be looking for the following signs:
+To gauge another person's level of intoxication, try looking for the following signs:

 - 1. A loss of coordination, such as stumbling or swaying

 - 2. Flushing of the face

 - 3. Bloodshot eyes

 - 4. Louder speech than usual

 - 5. Slurred speech

 - 6. Damp or clammy skin

 - 7. Mood swings or personality changes, such as aggression or depression

-- 8. Vomiting
+- 8. Drowsiness/Passing out

 - 9. Slowed reflexes

-- 10. Passing out/unconsciousness.
+- 10. Vomiting